Skip to content

 Penn State safety KJ Winston, left, is out indefinitely with a "long-term injury," leaving a noticeable void in the secondary beginning with this Saturday's game against Kent State.Read moreJOE HERMITT

-When KJ Winston exited Penn State’s win over Bowling Green with an injury, it wasn’t clear just how bad it was.
-Winston remained on the sideline and, in the aftermath of a bye week, has continued to be a leader, but on Wednesday, head coach James Franklin confirmed just how bad Winston’s injury is.
+When KJ Winston exited Penn State’s win over Bowling Green with an injury, it wasn’t clear how bad it was.
+Winston remained on the sideline and, in the aftermath of a bye week, has continued to be a leader.
+But on Wednesday, head coach James Franklin confirmed just how bad Winston’s injury is.

-The No. 10 ranked Nittany Lions will be without their star junior safety indefinitely due to a “long-term” injury, Franklin said.
-Penn State is losing its big-time safety in a secondary room already depleted with players moving on to the NFL.
-Redshirt freshman DaKaari Nelson would have been an option, but Nelson, at 6-foot-3, 225-pounds, has outgrown the position and has since moved to linebacker.
+The No. 10-ranked Nittany Lions will be without their star junior safety indefinitely because of a “long-term” injury, Franklin said.
+Penn State is losing its big-time safety in a secondary already depleted with players having moved on to the NFL.
+Redshirt freshman DaKaari Nelson would have been an option, but, at 6-foot-3, 225 pounds, he has outgrown the position and moved to linebacker.

 » READ MORE: During its bye week, now No. 10 Penn State worked to fix two facets: Tackling and technology

-To compensate, senior Jaylen Reed will move to safety to supplement.
-Reed played in defensive coordinator Tom Allen’s “Lion” role — a hybrid nickelback with responsibilities at all levels of the defense and is most equipped to take on the responsibility.
-He’s also taken the role by storm so far this season, accumulating 19 tackles and two pass deflections over the first two games.
+To compensate, senior Jaylen Reed will move to safety.
+Reed played in defensive coordinator Tom Allen’s “Lion” role — a hybrid nickelback with responsibilities at all levels of the defense — and is most equipped to take on the responsibility.
+He has also taken the role by storm, with 19 tackles and two pass deflections over the first two games.
 The Nittany Lions also have junior Cam Miller, who typically plays as an outside cornerback, as another option.

-True freshman DeJuan Lane has been long-primed to step up and take a big role on the Penn State defense, and now it will become a reality.
-Still, Lane is a freshman and it seems that he won’t be able to take on the full-time role — at least for now.
-Franklin also listed freshman Antoine Belgrave-Shorter as a player looking to fulfill the role.
+DeJuan Lane has long been primed to take a big role on the Penn State defense, and now it will become a reality.
+Still, Lane is a freshman and it seems that he won’t be able to take on the role full time — at least for now.
+Franklin also listed freshman Antoine Belgrave-Shorter as a player looking to fill the role.

-It’s a good deal of shuffling in the immediate, but confidence remains high for a 2-0 Nittany Lions team ready to get back on the field, and will do so against Kent State on Saturday (3:30 p.m., Big Ten Network).
+It’s a good deal of shuffling, but confidence remains high for a 2-0 Nittany Lions team ready to get back on the field against Kent State on Saturday (3:30 p.m., Big Ten Network).

 Keeping a ‘dangerous’ run game

-Offensively, Penn State has dealt with injuries too, but it’s a group that has been rolling.
+The Penn State offense has dealt with injuries too, but it has been rolling.

-In Week 1, junior halfback Kaytron Allen caught a 20-yard touchdown pass and ran for 120 yards the following week.
-Partnering with Nick Singleton in the backfield, a collective that were each other’s substitutions in 2023, but they now often share the backfield in Andy Kotelnicki’s offense.
-It’s a trait Allen says brings the offense “great confidence.”
+In Week 1, junior halfback Kaytron Allen caught a 20-yard touchdown pass and the following week ran for 120 yards.
+He shares the backfield with Nick Singleton, a setup that he says brings coordinator Andy Kotelnicki’s offense “great confidence.”

 When the two are in the backfield together, it spells one thing for Allen.